learn-co-students/Seattle-web-012720-DSA/32-migratory-birds/README.md

 # Find the Most Repeated Number in Array

 - You are a field scientist counting bird sightings.
-Given an array of integers, each integer representing a different type of bird, determine which "bird" appears the msot times in the array and return that bird's identifying number.
+Given an array of integers, each integer representing a different type of bird, determine which "bird" appears the most times in the array and return that bird's identifying number.

 - If there are two birds who tie, return the bird whose index (not identifying number) is lowest.